-- Satisfaction levels with the quality of care remained consistent: in 2018/19, 71% of people who received care or support rated it as excellent or good.
+- Satisfaction levels with the quality of care remained consistent; in 2018–19, 71% of people who received care or support rated it as excellent or good.

-- In 2018 the Older People’s Commissioner for Wales raised ongoing concerns about the experience and rights protections of older people living in residential care homes, including the use of anti-psychotic medication, the lack of dementia training for staff, and issues with workforce planning and inspection processes.
+- In 2018, the Older People’s Commissioner for Wales raised ongoing concerns about the experience and rights protections of older people living in residential care homes, including the use of antipsychotic medication, the lack of dementia training for staff, and issues with workforce planning and inspection processes.

-- The number of looked-after children in Wales has increased by 22% between 2015 and 2020, and the gap is widening with other UK countries.
+- The number of ‘looked after’ children in Wales has increased by 28% between 2015 and 2020, and the gap is widening with other UK countries.

-- A national review of care homes for children in Wales in 2018/19 found that many children received good quality support but raised concerns about the growing number of children going missing from care homes.
+- A national review of care homes for children in Wales in 2018–19 found that many children received good quality support but raised concerns about the growing number of children going missing from care homes.

-- School closures during the pandemic withdrew vital safeguarding provision, which created additional risks for children in vulnerable situations.
+- School closures during the COVID-19 pandemic withdrew vital safeguarding provision, which created additional risks for children in vulnerable situations.

 - The Welsh Government did not agree to provisions allowing easements relating to social care for children in Wales.